hwuerz/moodle-assignsubmission_changes/README.md

 Assign Submission Changes Plugin for Moodle
 ===========================================

-This plugin provides a changelog for PDF submissions.
+This plugin provides a changelog for student submissions.
+You can see when a file was updated and the changed pages in PDF submissions.

 License
 -------